awolverp/markupever/README.md

 * 🧶 **Thread-safe**: Completely thread-safe.
 * 🎯 **Quering**: Use your **CSS** knowledge for selecting elements from a HTML or XML document.

-> [!NOTE]\
-> I askfor your support to continue on this path and make this Python library better and better ...
+> ❤️ I ask for your support to continue on this path and make this Python library better and better ...
-> - ⭐ Star this repository
+> - Star this repository
-> - 💡 Tell me in issues your ideas and questions
+> - Tell me in issues your ideas and questions

 ## Installation
 You can install MarkupEver by using **pip**: